ppauel/typescript-discord-bot/README.md

 **Done!** You can now experiment with some examples.
 For that, you just need to start your bot...
 ## Scripts

-To start your bot and deploy all commands, run the following command
+To start your bot and deploy all commands, run the following command.
 ```bash
 npm run start
 ```

 During development, it is a good idea not to deploy all commands every time you restart.
-You can use the following command for this
+You can use the following command to disable automatic deployment.
 ```bash
 npm run dev
 ```